skhiggins/Stata_guide/README.md

 ## Folder structure

-Generally, within the folder where we are doing data analysis (the project's "root folder"), we have the following files and folders.
-All the folders should be generated within the do file.
+Generally, within a project folder, we have a subfolder called `analysis` where we are doing data analysis (and other sub-folders like `paper` where the paper draft is saved).
+Within the `analysis` subfolder, we have:
   * data - only raw data go in this folder
   * documentation - documentation about the data go in this folder
+	* logs - log files go in this folder
 	* proc - processed data sets go in this folder
   * results - results go in this folder
     * figures - subfolder for figures
     * tables - subfolder for tables
-    * logs - subfolder for log files
   * scripts - code goes in this folder.
 The scripts needed to go from raw data to final results are stored directly in the scripts folder.
     * programs - a subfolder containing functions called by the analysis scripts.
 All user-written ado files should be contained in this directory.
     * old - a subfolder where old scripts are stored if there are major changes to the structure of the project.
 Scripts in the old subfolder are not used to go from raw data to final results, but are kept here while the project is ongoing in case they need to be used or referred back to in the future.
 The old subfolder is not included in the replication package since the scripts in this subfolder are not part of the process of going from raw data to final results.